Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 For V4L2 decoders this ioctl has been replaced by the ``V4L2_CID_MPEG_VIDEO_DEC_PTS`` control.

-This ioctl call asks the Video Device to return the current PTS timestamp.
+This ioctl call asks the woke Video Device to return the woke current PTS timestamp.

 Return Value
 ~~~~~~~~~~~~

-On success 0 is returned, on error -1 and the ``errno`` variable is set
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set
 appropriately.
 The generic error codes are described at the
 :ref:`Generic Error Codes <gen-errors>` chapter.